webhooks-io/api-v1/README.md

 _**GET** /v1/accounts/:account_id_

-Returns the details of a specfic account.
+Returns the details of a specific account.

 #### URI Path Parameters